harvardmartian/CommentforEverything/README.md

   - service: script.comment_for_everything
     data: {}
 ```
-**What this do?** Every time this script is run your Echo device(s) will exclaim something randomly from the input_select helper you created in Step 1.
+**What does this do?** Every time this script is run your Echo device(s) will exclaim something randomly from the input_select helper you created in Step 1.

 ## Assigning Specific Word or Phrase
 To assign a specific word or phrase to an automation do so in the following way: